lichendust/souschef/readme.md

 Sous Chef is a single, portable binary that *tries* to contain everything.
 It does optionally depend on Python for the caching feature — [see below](#blender-asset-tracer).

+## Basic Commands

+The base Sous Chef commands, which should always be the first argument, are —

+- `init`
+- `order`
+- `list`
+- `render`
+- `clean`

+There's also the usual self-explanatory stuff —

+- `help`
+- `version`

+It should be noted that Sous Chef's help command is extremely powerful and provides detailed information about every command, flag and setting available within Sous Chef.

+### Init

+	souschef init

+Initialise a new Sous Chef directory.
+This should be done at the top-level of a production's repository.

-### Orders
+### Order

-In Sous Chef, a render job is called an "order".
+A render job in Sous Chef is called an "order".
+You can create a new order with:

+	souschef order path/to/file.blend

-Sous Chef, in its current form, can act in one of two ways in regards to order creation:
+Sous Chef can act in one of two ways in regards to order creation:

 - **Live copy**: It can create an order in-place, using the working copy of the film on disk, with obvious concurrency risks (editing assets could cause issues with the ongoing order).
 - **Cache**: It can cache an orders's files using [Blender Asset Tracer](#blender-asset-tracer), eliminating concurrency risks at the cost of disk space (a single order could feasibly require a full clone of the entire project, doubling the required disk space for the lifespan of the order).

+### List

+	souschef list

+Show a list of the current jobs, active, complete or otherwise.

-### Render Queue
+### Render

+	souschef render

+Start rendering the currently registered list of jobs.

 Creating a order is not *starting* a order.
 Sous Chef can, once jobs have been created, start them in two ways:

 - Start and render the order queue, exiting when finished.
 - (⚠ Not implemented yet) Start and render the order queue, remaining alive and watching the order directory for new ones to be added by other instances of Sous Chef.
-This is the "build server" mode as described above.

-### Commands
+### Clean

-	souschef init

-	souschef job

-	souschef list

-	souschef render
+You can purge the order directory with —

 	souschef clean

+This only removes finished jobs by default, but you can purge all jobs with the additional `--hard` flag.

 ## Version Control